elee-tudublin/firestore-computers-events-example/README.md

-# Web  front-end for Firestore event log
+# Example Web front-end for Firestore

 ## To try this example: